Experience the Power of Niagara University

-Founded in 1856, Niagara University (NU) is a comprehensive institution, blending the best of a liberal arts and professional education, grounded in a values-based, Catholic tradition.
-With more than 80 majors, (nearly, 60+ minors, six preprofessional options, and 4+1 combined master’s programs, NU students are immersed in meaningful real-world learning opportunities from the moment they step foot on campus.
+Founded in 1856, Niagara University is a comprehensive institution, blending the best of a liberal arts and professional education, grounded in a values-based Vincentian tradition.
+With more than 80 majors (plus more than 60 minors, six pre-professional options, and 4+1 accelerated master’s programs), Niagara students are immersed in meaningful real-world learning opportunities from the moment they set foot on campus.

-Niagara’s colleges of Arts and Sciences, Business Administration, Education, and Hospitality and Tourism Management offer programs at the baccalaureate, master’s and doctoral level.
-All four of the University’s academic colleges have received the highest rankings from the top accreditation boards in their fields.
+Niagara’s colleges of Arts and Sciences; Holszschuh Business Administration; Education; Nursing; and Hospitality, Sport, and Tourism Management, offer programs at the baccalaureate, master’s, and doctoral level.
+All five of the University’s academic colleges have received the highest rankings from the top accreditation boards in their fields.
 In addition, the University offers an award-winning Academic Exploration program for students who are undecided about their academic major.

-A student-to-faculty ratio of 12-to-1 and an average class size of approximately 19 allow for personal attention and classroom interaction.
+A student-to-faculty ratio of 11-to-1 and an average class size of approximately 18 allow for personal attention and classroom interaction.
 The faculty members at Niagara are internationally renowned for their abilities as researchers and teachers, helping students to accomplish their personal and professional goals.

 As the first Vincentian university established in the United States, Niagara prepares students for success while emphasizing service to the community in honor of St. Vincent de Paul.
-Students work with numerous community organizations, including Habitat for Humanity, Special Olympics, Opportunities Unlimited and the United Way.
-Whether it’s preparing income taxes for the elderly, tutoring urban elementary school students or conducting breast cancer research with professors, Niagara students strive to assist those less fortunate.
+Students work with numerous community organizations, including Habitat for Humanity, Special Olympics, Opportunities Unlimited, and the United Way.
+Whether it’s preparing income taxes for the elderly, tutoring urban elementary school students, or conducting breast cancer research with professors, Niagara students strive to assist the less fortunate.

 Niagara’s beautiful 160-acre campus, updated with more than $80 million in capital improvements in recent years, overlooks the Niagara River Gorge, just four miles north of the world-famous waterfall.
 The suburban setting combines the old and new; both ivy-covered buildings and modern architectural structures line its picturesque landscape.

-The University is easily accessible from every major city in the eastern and midwestern United States via the New York State Thruway, both the Buffalo and Niagara Falls international airports, and rail and bus service.
+The University is easily accessible from every major city in the eastern and midwestern United States via the New York State Thruway, both the Buffalo/Niagara International and Niagara airports, and rail and bus service.
 The location of the campus, adjacent to the international border between the United States and Canada, provides convenient access to transportation hubs and global learning opportunities for its students.

-Niagara also continues to strengthen the financial aid packages that it offers to students, with more than $49 million in university-sponsored aid issued last year.
-From merit-based scholarships, achievement awards and grants to generous monetary assistance for veterans and nurses, Niagara is doing all that it can to help students attain a world-class education.
+Niagara also continues to strengthen the financial aid packages that it offers to students, with more than $48 million in university-sponsored aid issued last year.
+From merit-based scholarships, achievement awards, and grants to generous monetary assistance for veterans and nurses, Niagara is doing all that it can to help students attain a world-class education.